 Postpartum depression is not a topic most women are eager to talk about.
 And it’s almost seen as some sort of taboo.
 But it shouldn’t be like that which is why I’m here to share my postpartum depression story.

 Never let anyone dismiss your feelings or minimize what you are going through emotionally, mentally, and physically after childbirth.
-Because what you’re going through (your thoughts and feelings) are all completely valid.
+Because what you’re going through (your thoughts and feelings) is all completely valid.

 - 1 What is postpartum depression?

 - 3 What do you do when you have postpartum depression?

 - 4 In Conclusion

 What is postpartum depression?

 Postpartum depression is a form of depression some moms go through after having a baby.
 And you can experience it anytime during your baby’s first year.
 It’s also important to know that postpartum depression doesn’t only affect first-time moms.